-Aaron Ramsey opened the scoring in the first half with a goal against his former employers.
+Aaron Ramsey opened the scoring in the first half with a goal against his former employer.
 The Wales international refused to celebrate in front of his old supporters who afforded him a round of applause for the gesture.

 Ramsey struck again in injury time at the end of a swift counterattack to add some extra gloss to an impressive result.